CyberShadow/Digger/README.md

   manage a D checkout and its dependencies
 - [`ae.sys.d.customizer`](https://github.com/CyberShadow/ae/blob/master/sys/d/customizer.d) -
   manage a customized D checkout (handles merging forks and pull requests).

+`ae.sys.d.manager` clones [a meta-repository on BitBucket](https://bitbucket.org/cybershadow/d), which contains the major D components as submodules.
+The meta-repository is created and maintained by another program, [D-dot-git](https://github.com/CyberShadow/D-dot-git).

 The build requirements are fulfilled by the [`ae.sys.install`](https://github.com/CyberShadow/ae/tree/master/sys/install) package.